ahrnbom/rabloromi/README.md

 ### Dependencies

 1. Python 3.X
-1. Flask: `pip install flask`

 ### Instructions for hosting a server

+To install dependencies, run

+`./setup.sh`

 To start the server, run:

 `python server.py`

 You can then visit the server using a web browser.
-More instructions are coming soon...
-Maybe.
+It runs on port number 31416.

 ### Instructions for local play (for testing)